Shticrina/markdown-challenge/README.md

 #### Me, in one sentence

-- Birthday: dd/mm
+- Birthday: 15/01
-- Favorite color: ?
+- Favorite color: corail
-- Favorite food: ?
+- Favorite food: pasta
-- Pinneapple on pizza: Yes/No (Extra challenge: make it look like a (un)checked checkbox)
+- Pinneapple on pizza:
+  - [ ] Yes
+  - [x] No

 ### Hobbies